We can only imagine the tragedy that brings you to this page today…

 You hear a bark and then a scream from your child.
 You run over in terror to discover your child with blood running down their face.
 Their family dog, that had never shown signs of aggression has bitten your child’s face.

-You are thankful that overall your child will be okay, but they now have permanent scaring and a traumatic memory of being bitten by a dog.
+You are thankful that overall your child will generally be okay, but they now have permanent scaring and a traumatic memory of being bitten by a dog.

 If something like that happened to your child, you are not alone.